pjtunstall/spotify-scraper/README.md

 ### Tests

 Add more tests, including some basic reality checks, especially before making any modifications: unit tests.
+This could mean splitting up some functions so that individual actions, such as parsing, can be isolated for testing.

 Fix the integration test that should diff the resulting file against against reference data; at the moment it's disabled because it seems not to be waiting for the operation to finish, but instead tries to test after each country is scraped.

 ### Error handling